mirigilkumar/sql-data-warehouse-project/README.md

 │
 ├── README.md                           # Project overview and instructions
-├── LICENSE                             # License information for the repository └── requirements.txt                    # Dependencies and requirements for the project
+├── LICENSE                             # License information for the repository
 ```
----

 ## 🛡️ License